RickStrahl/Westwind.Globalization/Readme.md

 string value = DbRes.T("HelloWorld");
 ```

+The `DbRes.T()` method returns the ResourceId passed in if a resource is missing in the ResourceSet which can be useful for providing 'default' text.
+Some people like to use full resource strings as their resource Ids so default values are always available even if a resource is missing or the provider is not available.

 ## Using the ASP.NET Resource Provider
 If you're using an existing WebForms application or you want to
 use the ASP.NET based Resource Provider model for accessing resources